ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add amount_total and amount_untaxed in the invoice tree view as optional and hide fields
 #.
 Make Debit Note Origin field visible and editable by the user in the account.move form view.
 This will help to link new debit notes with the original invoice when this ones were not created from invoices "Add Debit Note" action button directly.
+#.
+Two fixes related to payments, when creating a payment (without saving):

+   * and we change the journal, the avilable payment methods and the payment method code where not updated
+   * we change the payment type, if the choosen journal is not a choosable one, it was not updated

 Installation
 ============